LucaPaganin/webscraping/immob/api_immobiliare/README.md

 - `--comune-query`: Search query to find a comune by name (will override --city)
 - `--comune-id`: Specify idComune directly (will override --city and --comune-query)
 - `--comune-name`: Name of the comune when specifying comune-id
+- `--macrozones`: List of macrozone IDs to filter results (e.g., --macrozones 10001 10002)
+- `--macrozone-names`: List of macrozone names to filter results (e.g., --macrozone-names centro foce)
+- `--list-macrozones`: List available macrozones for the selected city and exit

 #### Contract and Pagination:
 - `--contract`, `-t`: Contract type: rent or sale (default: rent)